This documentation is still new and evolving. If you spot any mistakes, unclear explanations, or missing details, please open an issue.

 })

-Iterates over elements of a collection and invokes the callback for each element until the callback returns false.
+Iterates over elements of a collection and invokes the predicate for each element until false is returned.

 numbers := []int64{1, 2, -9223372036854775808, 4}